IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2021-08-26-A Semantic-based Method for Unsupervised Commonsense Question Answering.md

 ### SEQA

-- Instead of directly estimating the probability P(A/|\Q) of the single choice A.
+- Instead of directly estimating the probability P(A\|Q) of the single choice A.
-- The semantic score focuses on the probability P (M of A |Q) where M of A represents A’s semantics.
+- The semantic score focuses on the probability P (M of A|Q) where M of A represents A’s semantics.
 - Ideally, we decompose P(M of A |Q) into the summation of the conditional probabilities of A’s supporters, where the supporters indicates all possible answers that have exactly the same semantics M of A .
 - Formally, the semantic score is defined as: